 Marvels & Mysteries

-new!
-Secret world of the octopus
+Secret World of the Octopus

-This species can regenerate lost limbs and are masters of camouflage with the ability to instantly change color, texture, shape, and movement.
-Many consider the giant Pacific octopus as the most intelligent invertebrate in the world.
+This species can regenerate lost limbs and are masters of camouflage with the ability to change color, texture, shape, and movement instantly.
+Many consider the GPO to be the most intelligent invertebrate in the world.

 Fundraising for the new exhibit began in March 2018 when octopus wristbands went on sale for $3 each.
 The “Expand with a Band” campaign sold nearly 40,000 wristbands by the end of 2018.
 This is the aquarium’s first exhibit funded entirely through public donations.

 Another interesting seahorse adaptation is the male brood pouch.
-Similar to a kangaroo’s pouch, the males have a pouch on their abdomen so that the females can place their eggs into the pouches.
+Like a kangaroo’s pouch, the males have a pouch on their abdomen so that the females can place their eggs into the pouches.
 The male is then responsible for carrying the eggs until they are ready to hatch, at which point the muscles surrounding the pouch contract and free the young “fry.”
-The freed fry then fend for themselves, as neither parent provides any further care.
+The freed fry then fend for themselves, as neither parent provides further care.
 In our Marvels and Mysteries gallery, you may see some “pregnant” fathers in the adult tank and many fry in the adjacent tank.

 The stars of the feed show on Mondays, Wednesdays, and Fridays at 2 p.m. are the red-bellied piranha, the electric eel, and the Southeast Asian archerfish.
 These fish have exciting ways of eating and/or hunting their prey.

 Southeast Asian archerfish have a super-soaker for a mouth.
 Like a squirt gun with remarkable precision, archerfish use their mouths to shoot water at insects above the surface, causing the prey to fall within reach for consumption.
 If they miss on the first few tries, it’s not a big deal because grooves along the roofs of their mouths enable them to shoot up to seven consecutive streams.
-Archerfish can target their prey from a distance of 12 feet away, which is pretty impressive considering the fact that their bodies only average seven inches long.
-Scientists have discovered that archerfish eyes are adapted with sharp vision both above and below the water’s surface.
+Archerfish can target their prey from 12 feet away, which is impressive considering the fact that their bodies only average seven inches long.
+Scientists have discovered that archerfish eyes are adapted with sharp vision above and below the water’s surface.